lkesteloot/unsong/test.md

 [/blockquote]

 The claim that the Talmudic sages were great kabbalists is a historical error.
 Most sages make no mention of the kabbalistic tradition at all.
 Shimon bar Yochai, who lived in a cave and composed 1700 pages of kabbalistic texts, is an exception and should be considered separately.

+I started: “ROS-AILE-KAPHILUTON-MIRAKOI-KALANIEMI-TSHANA-KAI-KAI-EPHSANDER-GALISDO-TAHUN...”

+I started: “ros-aile-kaphiluton-mirakoi-kalaniemi-tshana-kai-kai-ephsander-galisdo-tahun...”

+“I JUST REALIZED.
+THE BUTTERFLIES ARE STARTING TO MIGRATE.
+IT IS ONLY OCTOBER.
+THEY SHOULD NOT MIGRATE FOR SEVERAL MORE MONTHS.
+I THINK I MIGHT HAVE MADE AN OFF-BY-ONE ERROR THE LAST TIME I SYNCHRONIZED THE INSECT MIGRATION ALGORITHMS.”

+“I just realized. the butterflies are starting to migrate. it is only october. they should not migrate for several more months.
+I think I might have made an off-by-one error the last time I synchronized the insect migration algorithms.”

+“[sc]I just realized. the butterflies are starting to migrate. it is only october. they should not migrate for several more months.
+I think I might have made an off-by-one error the last time I synchronized the insect migration algorithms.[/sc]”

+“VIS-LAIGA-RON-TEPHENOR-AST-AST-TELISA-ROK-SUPH-VOD-APANOR-HOV-KEREG-RAI-UM”.
+My computer shifted to a different part of namespace, and I followed.

+“VIS-LAIGA-RON-TEPHENOR-AST-AST-TELISA-ROK-SUPH-VOD-APANOR-HOV-KEREG-RAI-US.”